top of page

 Getting Started in Herbalism

-gardens or native plant societies.
-Use field guides or digital tools like Seek by iNaturalist,
+Foraging requires accurate plant identification.
+Join guided walks through botanical gardens or native plant societies.
+Utilize field guides or digital tools like Seek by iNaturalist, HerbList, or PlantNet, but always verify before using a plant medicinally.

 Learning, Community, and Certification